SAP-samples/ui5-typescript-walkthrough/steps/07/README.md

 ### webapp/controller/App.controller.ts

-We add an `onInit` function to the controller.
-This is one of OpenUI5’s lifecycle methods that is invoked by the framework when the controller is created, similar to the constructor of a control.
+In the controller, we'll create a new data model and link it to the view that is related to the controller.
+The best time to create a model is during the `onInit` method.
+This is a special method in the Controller class that is automatically invoked by the framework when the controller is first set up.

-Inside the function we instantiate a JSON model.
-The data for the model only contains a single property for the “recipient”, and inside this it also contains one additional property for the name.
+To create the data model, we define the `onInit` method in the controller.
+Inside this method, we construct a data object that contains a property called `recipient`.
+This `recipient` property has another property within it named `name`, which is assigned the string value "World".
+We then create a new instance of the `JSONModel` class by providing the data object we just created as an argument.

-To be able to use this model from within the XML view, we call the `setModel` function on the view and pass on our newly created model.
+Next, we need to link this data model to our view.
+We do this by first obtaining a reference to the view connected to our controller.
+We can get this reference by using the `getView` function.
+Then, we use the `setModel` method on the view object to set the data model.
+We pass the JSON model as a parameter to this method.

 ```ts
 import MessageToast from "sap/m/MessageToast";